 Your Body Is Trying to Tell You Something

-Here's a thought that might change how you think about your feelings at work: an emotion you don't let yourself feel isn't just a neglected feeling.
-It's an unfinished message.
+Here's a thought that might change how you treat your feelings at work: the feeling you won't let yourself register doesn't just go away.
+Your body keeps sending up the signal underneath it.

 We're pretty good at brushing feelings aside in professional settings.
 Someone snaps at you in a meeting, and you push the irritation down.
 You get passed over for a project, and you tell yourself it's fine.
 You leave a performance review feeling vaguely awful, and you just... go back to your desk.
 We treat emotion like a distraction from the real work.
 But neuroscience tells a different story.

-This connects to something we've talked about before around affect labeling (the practice of naming what you're feeling to bring down its intensity).
-But there's a step before labeling: you have to actually let yourself feel the thing first.
+This connects to affect labeling, the finding that naming a feeling seems to take some of the heat out of it (the effect is modest and the imaging is correlational, but it's real).
+There's a step before labeling, though: you have to actually let yourself register the raw state first.
 Labeling a feeling you've been suppressing is a bit like transcribing a voicemail you never listened to.
-You need to receive the message before you can process it.
+You have to receive the signal before your brain can do anything useful with it.

 In practice, this doesn't mean crying in conference rooms (though no judgment if that happens).
 It means pausing long enough to notice what's actually there.
 Sitting with the discomfort for a moment instead of immediately filing it under "fine."
 Getting curious about what your body is trying to communicate before deciding it's inconvenient.